Contents

 IPC-A-600K is the latest revision(July 2020) that gives more coverage on topics that include:

 The contents of the document are in synchronization with the acceptability requirements expressed in IPC-6012D and IPC-6013C.
 IPC-A-600 acts as a useful tool for interpreting and understanding the results of automated inspection technology (AIT).
-AIT is used to evaluate several important dimensional characteristics of the board, it includes:
+AIT is used to evaluate several important dimensional characteristics of the board, including:

 These methods speed up the inspection process and identify the defects in PCB manufacturing during the nascent stages.